awslabs/voice-powered-analytics/README.md

 1. You select the new policy you created for this roles permissions.
 You can use the filter to search for **poller**.
 Now select **Next: Review** to review our role.
 2. Set the Role name to **poller_full_access** and click **create role**
+3. Open the Lambda function and retrieve the S3 Athena output location to put in the environment variable

 ## Alexa Skill Building Steps